apelan/recipify/README.md

 gradlew build
 ```

-When project is build, we will use docker compose to build database and service image and run them.
+When project is built, we will use docker compose to build database and service images and run them.
 To achieve this we can use following command:
 ```shell
 docker compose up
 ```
-Application by default is running on port 8080, it will be available at:
+By default, application is running on port 8080.
+It will be available at:
 http://localhost:8080